-14 Top-Rated Tourist Attractions in Adelaide and Easy Day Trips
+14 Top-Rated Tourist Attractions in Adelaide & Easy Day Trips

 Elegant and refined, Adelaide is Australia's fifth largest city and justifiably proud of its affluent heritage.
 Like Melbourne, this vibrant capital of South Australia remains unsullied by a penal colony past.
 Instead, free immigrants, mainly from Britain, founded Adelaide between the rugged south coast of Australia and the foothills of the Mount Lofty Ranges.
 Its layout was carefully crafted imparting a welcome sense of order balanced by a laidback vibe.

 Today, Adelaide's prosperity, built on mining and agriculture, is still proudly on display.
 Magnificent private mansions and grand public buildings command an important place amid modern high-rises.
 Museums, galleries, and gardens are some of the city's finest treasures, and lovers of the arts can indulge in opera, symphony, and a flourishing live music scene.
 But despite these big-city tourist attractions, parklands ring the city and wide boulevards seem refreshingly uncrowded, while rural landscapes and day trips are a mere 20-minute drive from the bustle.